wintercms/meta/release-notes/build-466.md

 ## Dependencies
 - Switched from the abandoned `jakub-onderka/php-parallel-lint` library to `php-parallel-lint/php-parallel-lint` for code linting purposes in the October CMS and Rain library test suites.
 - Locked the wikipedia/composer-merge-plugin dependency to version 1.4.1.
+- Updated the version of jQuery pulled in by `@jQuery` to 3.4.0 from 3.3.1 to match the version used in the backend.